TingchenFu/PersonaKGC/README.md

 ## Personalized Knowledge-grounded Dialogue

-This repository contains the code for our paper
+This repository contains the code for our paper _There Are a Thousand Hamlets in a Thousand People's Eyes: \\
+Enhancing Knowledge-grounded Dialogue with Personal Memory_

 ### Set up